 You don’t need any experience or academic qualifications in journalism.
 A basic understanding on how to use a computer and the internet is preferable.
 The course is best suited to those that have an interest in further exploring the careers such as environmental journalism or travel/ features writer.
-However, anyone who wants to improve their writing skills whilst travelling around the Garden Route will enjoy the course.
+However, anyone who wants to improve their writing skills whilst traveling around the Garden Route will enjoy the course.

 One or two months